Follow our social media channels to stay up to date on Carley and Morgan's year!

 Talent: 35% Each candidate will have 90 seconds to perform her talent selection.
 Background music track must be submitted electronically and in advance of rehearsals, as part of the paperwork packet deadline.
 Submitted music tracks will be timed to ensure 90 second time limit.
 If candidates are not using a background track, she much submit an audio recording of her talent performance for purposes of time-limit verification; this audio recording will not be shared with anyone other than the local executive director and will not be judged.
 Talents may not be duplicated and are reserved on a first-come, first-served basis.
 See the below list of downloads for a talent request form (prefer submission via email).
 Candidates may submit their talent request form prior to submitting the other items to ensure she secures her talent selection of choice.

-Please refer to the paperwork list below and submit the packet of paperwork along with your 90 second talent track, copy of your birth certificate, your proof of residence, and a high-resolution digital color head shot (jpeg) by August 15, 2021 to email@example.com (strongly prefer that all items be emailed)
+Please refer to the paperwork list below and submit the packet of paperwork along with your 90 second talent track, copy of your birth certificate, your proof of residence, and a high-resolution digital color head shot (jpeg) by August 14, 2022 to email@example.com (strongly prefer that all items be emailed).

-If you need to submit anything by mail:
+If you need to submit anything other than you contract by mail:

 Andrea Pitts, Executive Director